adalca/mmda/README.md

 Example usecase // Quick Start:
 -------------------------------
+Do a *recursive* git clone of this repository.

 See `analyzeSiteMGH.m` for an example of running an analysis framework that performs cleanup and learns segmentation thresholds from MGH data.
 See `analyzeSite.m` as an example of analyzing a new site from scratch, using the thresholds learned from MGH data.